The dual tree of a recursive triangulation of the disk: Introduction and main results

-A priori, the process $\sM$ is not fully identified by the fixed point equation \eqref{eq:fixchord} because of the free multiplicative constant. (\citet{legalcu} proved that the scaling constant $\kappa$ in \eqref{eq:free-const} exists.
+A priori, the process $\mathscr M$ is not fully identified by the fixed-point equation (\ref{eqfixchord}) because of the free multiplicative constant.
+(Curien and Le~Gall \cite{legalcu} proved that the scaling constant $\kappa$ in (\ref{eqfree-const}) exists.
 They did not need to identify it for the main topic there is the limit lamination, which is not affected by this leading constant.)
-In order to identify $\sM$ precisely, we study the asymptotics of $\Ec{C_n(\xi)}$ for an independent uniform random variable $\xi$.
-Let $\Gamma(s):=\int_0^\infty x^{s-1} e^{-x} dx$ denote the Gamma function.
+In order to identify $\mathscr M$ precisely, we study the asymptotics of $\mathbf{E} [C_n(\xi)]$ for an independent uniform random variable $\xi$.
+Let $\Gamma(s):=\int_0^\infty x^{s-1} e^{-x} \,dx$ denote the Gamma function.